-Lea Learning outcomes ssment criteria Evidence type Portfolio reference Date 5 Minimise the risk of damage to the 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. work and surrounding area 5.2 Minimise damage and maintain a clean work space. when clearing the 5.3 Dispose of waste in accordance with current legislation. site and handing over on completion 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
+Lea nrning outcomes Asses sment criteria Evidence type Portfolio reference Date 5 Minimise the risk of damage to the 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. work and surrounding area 5.2 Minimise damage and maintain a clean work space. when clearing the 5.3 Dispose of waste in accordance with current legislation. site and handing over on completion 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-6 Complete the work 6.1 Demonstrate completion of the work within the allocated time. within the allocated time when clearing the site and handing over on completion 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.
+6 within the allocated 6.1 Demonstrate completion of the work within the allocated time.
+6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.

-Lea rning outcomes Asses ssment criteria Evidence type Portfolio reference Date 7 Comply with the given contract 7.1 Demonstrate the following work skills when clearing the site and handing over on completion: information to clear the site and hand over on finishing, positioning, dismantling, clearing, cleaning, tidying and securing. completion to the required 7.2 Complete the task and hand the site over, in accordance to given working instructions, ensuring the following: specification excess materials are removed • the quality of the finished task matches the given specification the client, customer or their representative is provided with relevant information and advice the clients, customer or their representative accepts the condition of the completed task and site • records, reports and documentation are completed and registered.
+Lea nrning outcomes Asses sment criteria Evidence type Portfolio reference Date 7 Comply with the given contract Demonstrate the following work skills when clearing the site and handing over on completion: information to clear the site and hand over on finishing, positioning, dismantling, clearing, cleaning, tidying and securing. completion to the required 7.2 Complete the task and hand the site over, in accordance to given working instructions, ensuring the following: specification ecification excess materials are removed the quality of the finished task matches the given specification the client, customer or their representative is provided with relevant information and advice the clients, customer or their representative accepts the condition of the completed task and site records, reports and documentation are completed and registered.
 7.3 Safely use materials, hand tools, portable power tools and ancillary equipment.
 7.4 Safely store the materials, tools and equipment used when clearing the site and handing over on completion.

-Learning outcomes Asse ssment criteria Evidence type Portfolio reference Date 7.5 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: identify required finish quality • remove and dispose of hazardous waste and non-hazardous waste • identify information that will be required by the client, customer or their representative remove excess materials clean and clear the task and surrounding area secure site or work area recognise and determine when specific skills and knowledge are require and report accordingly make recommendations for specialist intervention work on buildings of historical significance complete records, reports and documentation, work sheets, guarantees, warranties, customer service information register documentation use hand tools, portable power tools and equipment work at height use access equipment.
+Learning outcomes Asse ssment criteria Evidence type Portfolio reference Date 7.5 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: identify required finish quality remove and dispose of hazardous waste and non-hazardous waste identify information that will be required by the client, customer or their representative remove excess materials clean and clear the task and surrounding area secure site or work area recognise and determine when specific skills and knowledge are require and report accordingly make recommendations for specialist intervention work on buildings of historical significance complete records, reports and documentation, work sheets, guarantees, warranties, customer service information register documentation use hand tools, portable power tools and equipment work at height use access equipment.

-Evidence type Portfolio reference Date 7.6 Describe the needs of other occupations and how to effectively communicate within a team when clearing the site and handing over on completion.
+L Learning outcomes Asse ssment criteria Evidence type Portfolio reference Date 7.6 Describe the needs of other occupations and how to effectively communicate within a team when clearing the site and handing over on completion.
 7.7 Describe how to maintain the tools and equipment used when clearing the site and handing over on completion.

 Learner name: Date:

-Learner signature: Date:
+Date:

 Date:

 Date: